5

 Can high or low limits be visualized on trends?

-Can trends be calculated adhoc?
+Can trends be calculated ad hoc?

 Can trends and reports be saved?

-Anything created in Axiom can be saved several server-side in Public, Private, and Read Only folders.
-Reports saved by administrators in 'Read Only' allows all users to open, and edit the report, but they cannot save overtop.
+Anything created in Axiom can be saved server-side in Public, Private, and Read Only folders.
+Reports saved by administrators in Read Only allows all users to open, and edit the report, but they cannot overwrite the original.
 Instead, they may save the report in their own private folders.
-All users have access to open and save reports in the 'Public' folder and each user has their own 'Private' folder as well.
+All users have access to open and save reports in the Public folder and each user has their own Private folder as well.
 Within folders, users can create additional subfolders and hierarchy.
 Applications and charts can be copied and pasted into multiple folders as needed.

 What types of dashboards can be built in Axiom?

 Axiom dashboards can contain hundreds of ways to visualize your data.
-You can create data tables, use trend charts or spark charts to show historical data, link values to graphical symbols like tanks, blowers, motors, valves, etc, or use gauges to illustrate values.
+You can create data tables, use trend charts or spark charts to show historical data, link values to graphical symbols like tanks, blowers, motors, valves, etc., or use gauges to illustrate values.
 In all of these visualization tools, data can be shown in real time or in historical aggregate format.
 Additional design widgets include text boxes, drop down lists, iframes, buttons, labels, images, and more.

 Is Axiom scalable for enterprise level applications?

 As new assets come online, these reports automatically include them within minutes, requiring no on-going work or system administration.
-Additionally, these asset based reporting tools allow for multiple levels of 'drill down' incorporating parent/child hierarchies and allowing for 'asset pass thru' which gives you the ability to monitor assets
+Additionally, these asset based reporting tools allow for multiple levels of 'drill down' incorporating parent/child hierarchies and allowing for 'asset pass thru' which gives you the ability to monitor assets on a wide scale but still drill down to specific asset detail without having to design individual screens for each asset.

 DATA CONNECTIVITY